yao-laboratory/MotifCluster/README.md

 python3 MotifCluster/MotifCluster.py  calculate_score -step1_folder example_output_step1_1 -input_bed human_chr12_origin.bed -input_result result.csv -input_middle result_middle.csv -weight_switch on -output_folder example_output_step1_1
 ```

-Demo commands about all analysis functions used to generate the pre-computed results and figures in the `Demo/` directory are listed in [`Demo/Demo_Commands_Manual.md`](Demo/Demo_Commands_Manual.md), all pre-computed output results and figures also in the `Demo/` directory.
+Demo commands include other analysis functions used to generate the pre-computed results and figures in the `Demo/` directory are listed in [`Demo/Demo_Commands_Manual.md`](Demo/Demo_Commands_Manual.md), all pre-computed output results and figures also in the `Demo/` directory.

 We also provide this Demo running command in shell for you: [github_demo_command.sh](Demo/github_demo_command.sh)